Saturday, September 5, 2020

 Of course, Mr. Smith had known this woman since childhood, and she had been in love with him for years.
 She made him so nervous that he never knew how to react to her advances.
 He was a stubborn bachelor, but he knew that he needed to settle down with a good wife.

-“Marry me!” she exclaimed, as the magic must have been spreading all throughout the shop.
+“Marry me!” she exclaimed, as the enchantment must have been spreading all throughout the shop.
 “Marry me!
-Then, I’ll take every wedding cake in your shop for the rest of my life.”
+And I’ll take every cake in your shop for the rest of my life.”

 At first, Mr. Smith tried to fight back, but after a moment, he figured there was no use in fighting with a gorgeous woman who loved him and his sweets.